AARP Hearing Center

 “We’re located about 25 miles from specialty care, and our residents primarily go to specialty care providers,” says Morrell.
 “It’s not uncommon for rides to cover 100 miles round-trip.”

-Passengers are not allowed to tip but they are encouraged to make a donation to STARS.
-The nonprofit relies entirely on donations and grants.
-It recently launched a fundraising initiative to attract consistent funding from larger sponsors.
+Passengers are not allowed to tip the drivers but they are encouraged to make a donation to STARS, which relies entirely on donations and grants.
+The organization is working to attract consistent funding from larger sponsors.

 How It Works

-- Although the drivers are only required to take passengers door-to-door to and from medical appointments, Morrell knows that most make added stops for riders, often to the grocery store.
-“One passenger had a hankering for Chinese food, so the driver stopped at the takeout place,” Morrell notes.
+Although the drivers are only required to take passengers door-to-door to and from medical appointments, most make added stops for riders, often to the grocery store.
+“One passenger had a hankering for Chinese food," Morrell notes.
+"So the driver stopped at the takeout place."